NicholasCoppola21/ccisd-skyward/README.md

 - [x] Parse out all grade information by class
 - [X] Fetch assignments for each class by term
 - [x] Fetch attendance
-- [ ] Fetch report cards and process them
+- [x] Fetch report cards and process them*
 - [ ] Calculate GPA

+* Cannot parse progress report cards or STAAR EOC ones.

 ## WARNING: Rapid login attempts may block your account.
 I can not help you if this happens.